DOTMLPF: Purpose

-DOTMLPF-P

-A 'DOTMLPF-P' acronym (doctrine, organization, training, materiel, leadership and education, personnel, facilities, and policy) was used during the US Army's process of developing and fielding laser Directed Energy-Maneuver Short-Range Air Defense (DE-MSHORAD) on Strykers.
-The DOTMLPF-P acronym is further incorporated by the Army Rapid Capabilities and Critical Technologies Office (RCCTO)'s "Octagon"— a stakeholder forum attended by representatives for doctrine, organization, training, materiel, leadership and education, personnel, facilities, and policy.

-Similar acronyms
+The DOTMLPF framework is used by the United States Department of Defense to analyze potential solutions to identified military capability gaps.
+Rather than presuming that a new weapon system or other materiel acquisition is required, the framework evaluates whether changes to doctrine, organization, training, materiel, leadership and education, personnel, facilities, or a combination of these elements would most effectively provide the required capability.

+DOTMLPF analysis is a component of the Joint Capabilities Integration and Development System (JCIDS), the Department of Defense's requirements development process for identifying, validating, and prioritizing military capability requirements.
+Within JCIDS, capability gaps are assessed and potential solutions may include non-materiel changes, new materiel capabilities, or an integrated combination of both.

+Application

+DOTMLPF is applied throughout the Department of Defense's capability development activities to evaluate potential solutions to validated military capability requirements.
+Rather than functioning as a sequential process or checklist, the framework provides a structured means of considering how changes across doctrine, organization, training, materiel, leadership and education, personnel, and facilities may individually or collectively improve military capability.
+Depending on the nature of the capability gap, the analysis may conclude that a non-materiel solution is sufficient, that new materiel is required, or that the most effective solution is an integrated combination of multiple DOTMLPF elements.

+Within the Joint Capabilities Integration and Development System (JCIDS), DOTMLPF analysis commonly supports Capability-Based Assessments (CBAs), where operational capability gaps are identified and potential approaches for addressing those gaps are evaluated.
+Recommendations resulting from these analyses may lead to changes in doctrine, organization, training, leadership and education, personnel, facilities, or to the development of new materiel capabilities through the defense acquisition process.

+Although frequently associated with JCIDS, DOTMLPF is also employed more broadly in Joint Force Development, concept development, force modernization, and service-level capability planning to ensure that capability improvements consider both materiel and non-materiel alternatives before pursuing acquisition-based solutions.

+Variants

+Several organizations have expanded the original DOTMLPF framework by adding additional elements to address specific capability development needs.

-DOTMLPF-I
+DOTMLPF-I (NATO)

 NATO uses a similar acronym, DOTMLPF-I, the "I" standing for "Interoperability", meaning the ability to be interoperable with forces throughout the NATO alliance.
 NATOs AJP-01 Allied Joint Doctrine (2022) describes interoperability as the "ability of NATO, other political departments, agencies and, when appropriate, forces of partner nations to act together coherently, effectively and efficiently to achieve Allied tactical, operational and strategic objectives".
 Interoperability can be achieved within the three dimensions of interoperability; the technical, the procedural and the human dimension.

 NATO's capability development (CAPDEV) is part of the NATO Defence Planning Process (NDPP), where DOTMLPFI is used as a framework to test and develop these concepts and capabilities.
 While developing a concept, NATO describes two orientations; either to transform or to find a solution.
-NATO CD&E Handbook (2021) describes using the DOTMPLFI framework and the lines of development when trying to find the solution.
+NATO CD&E Handbook (2021) describes using the DOTMLPFI framework and the lines of development when trying to find the solution.

-Norway

-The Norwegian Defence Research Establishment (NDRE) has established a dedicated innovation center for all the stakeholders within the Norwegian defense sector, called 'ICE worx'.
-'ICE worx's' model for rapid innovation is used when modern technology with a high technical readiness level is available to find new solutions with only some minor needs for development.
-Said rapid innovation model uses the DOTMLPFI framework to identify how the development and experimentation of new technology will effect the different factors.